-Code Title Description Credits General Education WIC Prerequisite(s) Frequency AUB 100 Steps to Success This course consists of a series of workshops designed to help first-year students make the transition from high school student to university student by developing the life skills they need for success throughout their academic career.
+Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed AUB 1000 Steps to Success This course consists of a series of workshops designed to help first-year students make the transition from high school student to university student by developing the life skills they need for success throughout their academ- ic career.
 A different instructor teaches each workshop.
 Topics may include becoming an active and strategic learner, managing stress, addressing addictive behaviors, selecting a major, emotional intelligence, and presentation skills.
 Offered on a pass/fail basis only.
 0 Cr.
 0 ECTS Cr.
-Offered every semester AUB 106 Strategies for Academic Success This course is designed to help students learn and apply habits and skills that are necessary for both completion of a university degree and success in the profes- sional world.
-Such skills include self-awareness, goal setting, time management, listening, discussion, teamwork, exam taking, resource use, presentation skills, career planning, and other related topics.
-2 Cr.
-4 ECTS Cr.
-Offered every semester DDD L96 General Education Special Topics Each academic discipline may offer "special topics" courses that are either experi- mental or devoted to current topics in the discipline and that have been approved for General Education credit.
-The department may also approve these courses for credit within the major/minor.
-The first three letters (DDD) will refer to the discipline offering the course (e.g., BUS, ENG, PHY); the first digit (L) in the course number refers to the level of student for whom the course is appropriate (e.g., 300-level or 400-level).
+Offered every semester AUB 1006 Strategies for Academic Success This course is designed to help students learn and apply habits and skills that are necessary for both completion of a university degree and success in the professional world.
+Such skills include self-awareness, goal setting, time man- agement, listening, discussion, teamwork, exam taking, resource use, presenta- tion skills, career planning, and other related topics.
+1 Cr.
+2 ECTS Cr.
+Offered every semester DDD L098 Independent Study Each faculty member may supervise an independent study course in an aca- demic discipline of his/her expertise.
+The first three letters (DDD) will refer to the discipline offering the course (e.g., JMC, PHI, THR); the first digit (L) in the course number refers to the level of student for whom the course is appropri- ate (e.g., 3000-level or 4000-level).
+Independent study courses may not nor- mally substitute for regularly scheduled courses in the discipline (i.e., courses found in the catalog) and may not normally be used to satisfy General Educa- tion or WIC requirements.
+Credits are defined for every particular offering.
+1-3 Cr.
+2-6 ECTS Cr.
+Offered every semester as contracted DDD L099 OSUN Topics Each academic discipline may offer courses within the Open Society University Network to its students for credit.
+The department may approve these courses for credit within the major or minor.
+The first three letters (DDD) will refer to the discipline offering the course (e.g., BUS, ECO, PHY).
+The first digit (L) in the course number refers to the level of student for whom the course is appropri- ate (e.g., 3000-level or 4000-level).
+OSUN courses may not normally substitute for regularly scheduled courses (i.e., courses found in the catalog).
 Credits are defined for each particular offering.
-Courses may be designated WIC, if appropriate.
+Courses may be designated WIC or carry General Education credit if appropriate.
 See the Registrar's website for details and prerequisites.
-WIC Offered irregularly DDD L97 Special Topics Each academic discipline may offer "special topics" courses that are either exper- imental or devoted to current topics in the discipline and that are not approved for General Education credit.
-The department may also approve these courses for credit within the major/minor.
-The first three letters (DDD) will refer to the discipline offering the course (e.g., ECO, INF, PSY); the first digit (L) in the course number refers to the level of student for whom the course is appropriate (e.g., 300-level or 400-level).
-Credits are defined for each particular offering.
-See the Registrar's website for details and prerequisites.
-Offered irregularly
+1-4 Cr.
+2-8 ECTS Cr.
+WIC Offered irregularly